IanBellomy/DAAPPrototype/README.md

 Description:

-	each(SYMBOL_NAME).property
+	each(SYMBOL_NAME).PROPERTY

 Note: This works even if there is only one thing.
-Some options for property include
+Some options for PROPERTY include:

-	x
-	y
-	width
-	height
-	rotation
-	alpha
-	scaleX
-	scaleY
+	x,
+	y,
+	width,
+	height,
+	rotation,
+	alpha,
+	scaleX,
+	scaleY,
 	scale

 Note: rotation is in degrees.
 Note: The values for alpha, scaleX, and scaleY, and scaleY are 0 to 1, where 1 is 100%, .5 is 50%, and so forth.

+each(SYMBOL_NAME) returns a collection of items of the kind SYMBOL_NAME.
+It is effectively a query function.

 ##Create and use random number
 Example: